nebari-dev/nebari/docs/source/admin_guide/custom-helm-charts.md

 Arbitrary helm charts can be deployed and managed with the qhub-config.yaml file.

-Prefect is a workflow automation system.
-QHub integrates Prefect with a feature flag as follows (in the top level):

 As an example, deploying the redis helm chart with qhub might look like the below:

 ```yaml